Women's World Cup: Norway beat Australia on penalties in dramatic encounter | Goal.com

 Chasing an equaliser in the second 45 minutes, the Matildas thought they had drawn level with an hour played as Kerr found the back of the net only for the offside flag to deny her.

-The Matildas' persistent would however be rewarded in the 83rd minute as Elise Kellond-Knight scored directly from a corner to bring Australia level.
+The Matildas' persistence would however be rewarded in the 83rd minute as Elise Kellond-Knight scored directly from a corner to bring Australia level.

 Norway almost snatched a winner deep into injury-time as they had an effort strike the post with the ball rolling across the goal line and ultimately away from danger.